shelbybachman/flywheel/README.md

 - `get-session-data.R`: creates a dataframe with information about each session in a project
 - `get-acquisition-data.R`: creates a dataframe with information about all acquisitions of a given type in a project
-- [download-file.R](https://github.com/shelbybachman/flywheel/blob/main/scripts/download-file.R): downloads a file from a desired session and acquisition
+- `download-file.R`: downloads a file from a desired session and acquisition